tfiers/phd/ReadMe.md

 configures IPython (like enabling `%autoreload`, 'retina' figures, nice number formatting, etc).

-More explanation on the code can be found in the [Python files](codebase/voltage_to_wiring_sim/) themselves in, as comments and docstrings.
+More explanation on the code can be found in the [Python files](python-codebase/voltage_to_wiring_sim/) themselves, as comments and docstrings.

 <br>